surveyjs/survey-creator/docs/Survey-Creator-Overview.md

 ## Adorners

 Adorners are UI elements that allow Survey Creator users to manipulate survey elements.
-Adorners overlay survey elements on the design surface.
+Adorners are added to survey elements on the design surface.
 Displayed adorners depend on the survey element type.
 The following image highlights adorners on a Dropdown question:

 <img src="./images/surver-creator-dropdown-adorners.png" alt="Survey Creator - Adorners" width="50%">